Grilled food is magnificent, isn't it? Juicy steaks with grill marks. Savory marinated vegetables. Pineapple dripping with sweet-and-salty juices.

 Benefits of Cooking Over the Grill

-- Grilling is healthy - When you grill meat, the fats are released and drip away, in contrast to frying or baking, where the meat just sits in the fat while it cooks.
+- Grilling is healthy - When you grill meat, the fats drip away as they are released, unlike the meat stewing in the fat while you fry or bake it.
 Because of this, grilled meats are lower in calories and fats than fried or baked meats.
 Also, when you grill, you tend to grill healthy whole foods like raw meat and veggies instead of heavily processed foods full of additives.

 - Grilling is a cultural experience - Imagine the quintessential American meal.
 You probably pictured something like juicy burgers cooked over a traditional kettle grill and eaten at a picnic table in a sunny backyard.
 It’s a cultural icon!

 - Grilling is a bonding experience - Grilling is a slow, relaxed way of cooking.
-It seems natural to gather around the grill and talk and socialize while you watch the food sizzle.
-Kids love to watch dad grill, and it’s a great way to prepare food while still getting to mingle with dinner guests!
+It seems natural to gather around the grill and talk and chat with the chef while you watch the food sizzle.
+Kids love to watch Dad grill, and it’s a great way to prepare food while mingling with dinner guests!
 Plus, you can get your guests hyped up for the delicious food you will serve them.

 Wow, are you ready to grill something? 🙂

-Now that we have reminded ourselves why grilling is awesome, let’s look at some of the different types of grills that could get the job done.
+Now that we have reminded ourselves why grilling is awesome let’s look at different grills that could get the job done.

-We will list the pros and cons of each type of grill so you can evaluate whether or not it’s the right type for you.
+We will list the pros and cons of each grill so you can evaluate whether or not it’s the right type for you.